Rest ice compression elevation RICE Treatment are rest and immobilization not good practice?

 - Immobilization and continued immobilization can lead to osteoarthritis.

 The problem in the knee

 How important was this study?
 Enough so that we used it as a reference more than 60 years after publication.
-Most recently this research (2) was cited in a 2020 study suggesting that patient need to move their knees following a knee replacement so they could avoid some of the problems we just noted.
+Most recently this research (2) was cited in a 2020 study suggesting that patients need to move their knees following a knee replacement so they could avoid some of the problems we just noted.

 When rest works – broken bones and complete ruptures – when rest may not – ligament injury

 We get many emails from people asking about their chronic joint pain.
 Many of these emails will describe to us a sports injury or a fall.
 Many of these emails will come from skiers, skateboarders, or cyclists.
-People who in a fall can suffer from multiple injuries to multiple joints.
+People who are in a fall can suffer from multiple injuries to multiple joints.

 Their stories can go something like this:

 My broken bones healed okay but I am having a lot of problems with my knee and ankle.